recaptime-dev/newsletter/drafts/regular-issues/2021-001-ajhalili2006/sources_list.md

 Notes:

-* Remove any parameters in the link before commiting to avoid trackin
+* Remove any parameters in the link before commiting to avoid tracking stuff
-* Use an URL expander for shortened links, unless it's youtu.be links.
+* Use an URL expander for shortened links, unless it's youtu.be links
+* Every link will he reviewed by Andrei Jiroh and others before bumping into publish-todo category.

 -->